 She joined other witnesses saying his advice was “not evidence-based”.

-All the HPCSA’s expert witnesses seemed oblivious to the existence of compelling evidence on efficacy and safety of LCHF for a range of serious diseases.
+Like all the HPCSA’s expert witnesses.
+Strydom seemed unaware of compelling evidence on efficacy and safety of LCHF for a range of serious diseases.

 In cross-examination of Strydom, Van der Nest poked so many holes in her evidence that she became flustered.
 At one stage, Pretoria advocate Joan Adams, chair of the HPCSA’s Professional Conduct Committee, adjourned the hearing briefly to give Strydom time to compose herself.